Improvising a life in music aimed at growing the art, the artists, and the audiences

-Orr is a keyboardist (primarly piano) within a spectrum of idioms ̶ multi-era jazz, pop (Anglo- and Afro-root), musical theater and classical.
+Orr is a keyboardist (primarily piano) within a spectrum of idioms—multi-era jazz, pop (Anglo- and Afro-rooted), musical theater, and Euro-American classical.
 He has extensive live performance and recording experience as both soloist and collaborator / accompanist.
 He has recorded on piano, synthesizer, mellophone, flugelhorn, recorders, and ‘puccolo’ (mouth whistling), and incidentally as a baritone chorister, featuring on more than a dozen album-length releases (jazz, pop, soundtrack; 1980-present), with original compositions and arrangements represented on another three.

 Learn more in Slow Facts